The unveiling of the National carrier, Nigeria Air, has received quantum applause just as it has garnered criticisms and tongue lashing.

 However, another Twitter user, Ìmọ̀ràn se kókó pointed out that as much as the questions are good, the comparison is misplaced in that they are two different transactions with one’s initial capital outlay larger than the other.
 “You’re also conflating investment with stake the investor gets.
 They’re not necessarily correlated,” she said.

 Going further to back up her assertion, she extracted a 2017 article by Natasha Bach from Fortune.com which stated that “Air France-KLM is paying Branson’s Virgin Group 220 million pounds ($286 million) for a 31% stake in the venture.
 Delta will retain 49% control, leaving Virgin with 20%.
 Branson will remain chairman of the airline and the airline is expected to continue to fly under the Virgin brand.
 At the same time, Delta and China Eastern will pump some 375 million Euros ($439 million) each into Air France-KLM, both in return for a 10% stake.
 That will cut the French government’s stake in the group to 14% from 18%.”

 Ìmọ̀ràn reiterated that the amount invested isn’t necessarily correlated to stake and the federal government’s $300m investment for 5% isn’t determinative of value.

-Although, Chike-Obi acknowledged the comments on his post, he however remains relentless and unperturbed by several insults and shades generated from the post, noting that “For further clarity, Delta bought 49% of Virgin Atlantic in 2012 for 360 million dollars,” he went further to ask if investing 300 million dollars for 5% of a start-up airline is a matter of national pride, a sensible economic decision, or something else entirely?
+Nevertheless, the question remains if investing 300 million dollars for 5% of a start-up airline is a matter of national pride, a sensible economic decision, or something else entirely?